-Mule 3 gained the market traction for long and when the version was upgraded to Mule 4, it was based on the former’s reputation.
-And hence, special attention has been given while developing Mule 4.
-It has been designed to boost scalability and support performance optimization and smooth upgrade, but let’s understand how.
+Mule 3 gained market traction for a long time, and post the version upgrade to Mule 4, and its reputation preceded it.
+Special attention was given while developing Mule 4.
+It is designed to boost scalability and support performance optimization and smooth upgrade.
+Let’s understand why you should.

 1. Self-Tuning Engine

-With Mule 4, there is no need to manually tune the runtime.
-It incorporates the self-tuning engine which allows developers to reap the benefits of non-blocking I/O (Input/Output) calls.
-Self-tuning engine automates the strategy-processing configuration, dynamically adjusts the runtime, and makes it apt for disparate workloads.
+With Mule 4, there is no need to tune the runtime manually.
+It incorporates the self-tuning engine, allowing developers to reap the benefits of non-blocking I/O (Input/Output) calls.
+A self-tuning engine automates the strategy-processing configuration, dynamically adjusts the runtime, and makes it apt for disparate workloads.
 Thus, it essentially helps evade performance bottlenecks.

-With Mule 4 self-tuning engine, the developers need not manually perform diverse steps such as threading configuration and data-pattern exchange declaration.
+With the Mule 4 self-tuning engine, the developers need not manually perform various steps such as threading configuration and data-pattern exchange declaration.
 Developers can put the entire application flow development in a single thread.

 2. Thread Pools